kekscom/osmbuildings/README.md

 	var map = new L.Map('map');
 	  :
 	  :
-	// you may stay with any maptiles you are alread using. these are just my favourites.
+	// you may stay with any maptiles you are already using. these are just my favourites.
 	// remember to obtain an API key from <a href="http://mapbox.com">MapBox</a>.
 	// please keep the attribution part for proper copyright notice. var mapboxTiles = new L.TileLayer(